microsoft/antares/README.md

 # What is Antares:
 - Antares is an automatic engine for multi-platform kernel generation and optimization (targeting to CUDA/ROCm/CPU/DirectX12/Graphcore/OneAPI).
-- Antares simplifies most TVM's low-level features, making it easier to use for DNN developers on Microsoft related platforms.
+- Antares simplifies most TVM's low-level features, making it easier for DNN developers to translate computation to Microsoft related platforms.
 - Antares follows "_One Language Syntax for All Platforms_" principle to reduce the description complexity on different platforms.

 ## Documentation for Quick Start